dansmyers/Networks/Sprint-1-Network_Fundamentals/Labs/1-Linux_Mimir_and_HTML_Lab.md

 You can also set the `color` property to control the color of the text.

-**A e s t h e t i c s** Here's one last style block that makes things a little more readable by bringing the page contents to the center.
+### a e s t h e t i c s

+Here's one last style block that makes things a little more readable by bringing the page contents to the center.

 ```
 <style>